 * Experiment 3 storage duration treatment samples were only incubated for a single enclosure period and so data were measured following this period. **Results from Experiment 3 reported separately for the enriched samples from Oak Ridge (3b) and the non-enriched samples (3a).
-Mean control and treatment ∆14C-CO2 are only reported for Experiments 1 and 2 where the aggregated data are representative of one site at one point in time. *** Calculated using pooled variance (Methods).
+Mean control and treatment ∆14C-CO2 are only reported for Experiments 1 and 2 where the aggregated data are representative of one site at one point in time. *** The ∆∆ notation denotes the difference from the atmosphere at the time of sampling.

 those observed in both the air-dry/rewet and the air-dry/rewet + storage samples could be expected (Wynn et al., 2005).
-As noted previously, the ∆14C unit accounts for mass-dependent fractionation effects, thus this phenomenon does not affect the radiocarbon results as reported.average than bulk soil organic matter (Schrumpf et al., 2013), a combination of observations that indicate more mineral-associated organic carbon may have been released upon rewetting in the forest soils than in the grassland soils.
+As noted previously, the ∆14C unit accounts for mass-dependent fractionation effects, thus this phenomenon does not affect the radiocarbon results as reported.

+We observed greater enrichment of δ13C-CO2 in forest soils than in grassland soils, which could indicate greater microbial recycling in forest soils or potentially more mobilization of mineral-associated organic matter in forest soils than in grassland soils following treatment.
+Mineral-associated organic matter has been shown to be more enriched in δ13C as well as older on average than bulk soil organic matter (Schrumpf et al., 2013), a combination of observations that indicate more mineral-associated organic carbon may have been released upon rewetting in the forest soils than in the grassland soils.
 However, the similarity in the direction of the δ13C-CO2 response across forest and grassland soils (Supplemental Fig. 3) suggests that a similar mechanism is at work in both ecosystems.

 4.6.
-Quantifying the effect on ∆14C-CO2
+Assessing potential storage effects on ∆14C-CO2

-early all of the forest soils exhibited depletion of ∆14C-CO2 following air-drying/rewet + storage treatment (Fig. 3, Fig. 4).
-However, the depletion in the forest soils was greatest in the samples from Oak Ridge (magenta triangles, Fig. 3), which had been substantially enriched in ∆14C above background levels through 14C from a nearby incinerator four years prior to sample collection resulted in 14C enrichment of both surface litter and root inputs that persisted until the time of sample collection (Cisneros-Dozal et al., 2006).
+Data from Experiment 1 and Experiment 3 showed that storage duration does not have a strong effect on ∆14C-CO2, at least within a period of 5 to 14 y (Fig. 4).
+Nearly all of the soils incubated were from forests soils collected before 2019, and these all exhibited depletion of ∆14C-CO2 following air-drying/rewet + storage treatment (Fig. 3, Fig. 4).
+However, the depletion in the forest soils was greatest in the samples from Oak Ridge (magenta triangles, Fig. 3), which had been substantially enriched in ∆14C above background levels through release of enriched 14C from a nearby incinerator four years prior to sample collection.
+This and a subsequent manipulation experiment resulted in 14C enrichment of both surface litter and root inputs (at levels between +400 and +1000 ‰) that persisted until the time of sample collection (Cisneros-Dozal et al., 2006).